Effects of the Moon' movement on seeds and ocean tides.

 In the cumulative phase, there is an injection of energy into the system, and an increase in entropy.

-Increase in entropy which, immediately afterwards, in the subsequent dissipative phase, is more than compensated by a greater decrease, in a process where the compatibility between evolution and the second law of thermodynamics is achieved.
+Increase in entropy, which immediately afterwards, in the subsequent dissipative phase, is more than compensated by a greater decrease.

 Let's go in order, one step at a time.